nour29/GitHub-File-Manager/README.md

 # File Management System

-A web-based application that allows users to upload and download files directly to and from a GitHub repository using the GitHub API.
+A web-based application that allows users to manage files directly to and from a GitHub repository using the GitHub API.

 ## Features